Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Results

 Optical spectra of 13 stars in our M32 fields are available from the Spectroscopic and Photometric Landscape of Andromeda's Stellar Halo (SPLASH) survey \citep[][]{Guhathakurta2006, Hamren2016}.
 Within our FOV there are six M-stars brighter than the TRGB in M32 that \cite{Hamren2016} classified and two carbon stars; we successfully identify all eight AGB sources as O-rich or C-rich using the {\em HST} two-colour diagram.
-The positions of the identified carbon stars and M-type stars found in M32 are plotted on a {\em Spitzer} map of the galaxy in Figure~\ref{fig:M32_Cstar_loc}.
+The positions of the HST-identified carbon stars and M-type stars found in M32 are plotted on a {\em Spitzer} map of the galaxy in Figure~\ref{fig:M32_Cstar_loc}.
 The positions of the two carbon stars identified by \cite{Hamren2016} are also marked.
-Interestingly, the kinematics of the spectroscopically confirmed carbon stars in our data are inconsistent with membership of the M32 dwarf elliptical.
-Stars belonging to M32 have $-275 \leq v \leq -125$ \kms.
-Rather, their velocities indicate they are members of the M31 spheroid or disc \citep{Hamren2016}.
-There is no published velocity information for the spectroscopically confirmed M-stars.